ODEX-TOS/tos-desktop-environment/docs/09-options.md

 </table>

-If you invested a lot of effort into a configuration and a new major version is AwesomeWM is released, you might want to postpone having to update everything until you are ready to begin using the new features.
-If the API level is set, AwesomeWM will try to honor the behavior and content of the previous APIs.
+If you invested a lot of effort into a configuration and a new major version is TDE is released, you might want to postpone having to update everything until you are ready to begin using the new features.
+If the API level is set, TDE will try to honor the behavior and content of the previous APIs.

 You can also set this value forward to get notified faster of your usage of newly deprecated API and enjoy cutting edge experimental features.

-The default API level matches the first component of the AwesomeWM version.
+The default API level matches the first component of the TDE version.
-For example, AwesomeWM v4.3 API level is "4".
-This only goes back to AwesomeWM 4.0.
+For example, TDE v4.3 API level is "4".
+This only goes back to TDE 4.0.
 The older 3.x APIs have been removed.

 ### screen (-m): Set the screen creation behavior.